raialok/website/content/solutions/problem-2.md

         return fibs[n]
 ```

-After finishing the `create_fib` function, we can now write a simple function that computes the sum of all even terms of Fibonacci sequence up to a given value and obtain the desired answer 4613732.
+After finishing the `create_fib` function, we can now write a simple function that computes the sum of all even terms of the Fibonacci sequence up to a given value and obtain the desired answer 4613732.

 ```python
 def get_fib_even_sum(end):